JonKing93/pfdf/docs/guide/segments/values.rst

 * :doc:`Filtering the network <filter>` to model-worthy segments, and
 * Inputs to :doc:`hazard assessment models </guide/models/index>`

 This section examines commands that compute such values.
-We note that only computes these values for stream segments in the network, so these commands are typically faster than computing variables over an entire watershed.
+We note that *Segments* objects only compute these values for stream segments in the network, so these commands are typically faster than computing variables over an entire watershed.

 .. _earth-system-variables:

 Physical Variables
 ------------------
-The Segments class includes methods to calculate commonly-used physical variables for each segment in the network.
+The Segments class includes methods to calculate commonly used physical variables for each segment in the network.
 The following table summarizes these methods:

 .. list-table::
     :header-rows: 1